-- Shave or clip the hair to ‘5 o’clock shadow’ length (1mm), as best results are achieved with this length of hair.
-If they are too long the hair will burn on the surface and the light will not travel down to the hair follicle which is needed to destroy the hair when it is in the anagen growth stage.
+- Shave or clip the hair off, as best results are achieved with minimal hair growth.
+If they are too long the hair will burn on the surface and the light will not travel down to the hair follicle which is needed to destroy the hair when it is in the anagen growth stage. the hair follicle may be up to 3mm below the surface of the skin.
 Preferably shave 1 to 2 days prior to treatment.
 Some people get to the stage of shaving a week or longer prior to treatments.

 What happens during the treatment?

 Your initial consultation will take around 30 minutes.
 During this Mary will perform some test shots to enable her to get the best settings for your skin and let you know what it feels like.

 Your eyes will be covered with pads and goggles or glasses if I am treating your face, otherwise you will wear special glasses.
 A cool gel is applied to the area, and a flash triggered.
 Some people liken it to a hot pinch.
 The new technology that I am now using with multiple pulses is much more comfortable than the old settings.

 The treatment itself can be started two to five days after your initial consultation, depending on your Fitzpatrick skin type.
 (Colour)